fooplugins/foogallery/README.txt

 == Changelog ==

+= 1.4.6 =

+* Fix : conflicts with other scripts or plugins using data-src attributes
+* Fix : script moved back to use jQuery ready event, to avoid some conflicts
+* New : Global setting to disable lazy loading for all galleries
+* New : FooGallery Widget!
+* New : Admin notice for Autoptomize users to delete cache on updates
+* Update to latest client side JS

 = 1.4.5 =

 * Fix : Lazy loading - scrolling galleries in certain scenarios were not loading thumbs